Walking the school run

 - Find out if there are any schemes in your local area such as 'walking buses', groups of school children chaperoned by two adults (a 'driver' and a 'conductor') and operating just like a regular school bus – collecting children and taking them to school – but all on foot!

-The Walk to School campaign offers tips and ideas to help teachers and parents get children excited about walking.
+The AA has some tips to help make your school journey quicker and easier and ease congestion for other road users, and the Walk to School campaign offers tips and ideas to help teachers and parents get children excited about walking.